thilisadiki/expense-tracker-js/readme.md

 - Click 'Add Transaction' to add to list
 - Transactions are added to list, and totals updated
 - Click red 'X' to delete a transaction
 - Transactions persist when page is reloaded
+- Load the app in a browser
+- Install to your device - add to home screen
+- Use the expenses app offline
+- Data is saved between sessions

 ## Code Overview